maheshmohanmr/maheshmohanmr.github.io/_portfolio/portfolio-2.md

 > With joy I hasten to meed death. -- If it comes before I have had the chance to develop all my artistic capacities, it will still be coming too soon despite my harsh fate, and I should probably wish it later -- yet even so I should be happy, for would it not free me from a state of endless suffering? -- Come when thou wilt, I shall meed thee bravely. -- Farewell and do not wholly forget me when I am dead...  &#91;Heiligenstadt Testament&#93; [<i style="font-size:24px" class="fa">&#xf08e;</i>](https://www.beethoven.ws/heiligenstadt_testament.html)

 Then shall come like a beautiful hotspring seven symphonies and even at the age of [54](https://www.beethoven.ws/timeline.html), him being completely deaf, shall continue to sit in the Nature's lap for yet another of his masterpiece.

-For those who feel down, my friend, <q>This too shall pass and from the ashes we surely rise</q>.
+For those who are disadvantaged, my friend, <q>This too shall pass and from the ashes we surely rise</q>.